pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Integrate code for level 2 in the game and push it on github.
 * Study and implement the design patterns suitable to my work in game.

+Shripal Modani
+* Implement Observer Design pattern for Game.
+* Design Test cases for developed functions.
+* Integrate and refactor the entire code.

 ### What are the current blockers/challenges the team is facing?

 Pritam Meher